Funding Opportunities

 2026 Grantmaking

-2026 grantmaking strategies are under development, with details available in March.
-To be notified of future funding opportunities, please sign up for communications here
+2026 grantmaking strategies and cadence are under development and will appear on this page as opportunities open for application.
+To be notified of future funding opportunities, please sign up for communications here.

-The grants portal allows organizations to manage their application to, or grant from, Rose Community Foundation.
+The Foundation’s online grants portal enables organizations to manage their application to, or grant from, Rose Community Foundation.
 All applications and associated documentation (grant reports, proof of matching funds, etc.) need to be accessed, completed and submitted through the online portal.